buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcRailDomain/PropertySets/Pset_TrackElementTypeSleeper.md

 # Pset_TrackElementTypeSleeper

-Properties common to the definition to all occurrences and types of IfcTrackElement with PredefinedType set to SLEEPER.
+Properties common to the definition to all occurrences and types of IfcTrackElement with PredefinedType set to SLEEPER.<!-- end of definition -->